gohypergiant/hyperdrive/hyper/README.md

 ## Local

-To use a local Firefly server, first create the server
+To use a local jupyter notebook server, first create the server

 ```bash
 # If a manifest path isn't provided, it will look for a file name study.yaml by default